-In assessing the impact of the transaction on the listed company's issuer's ability to comply with the listing rules or the disclosure requirements and or the transparency rules, the sponsor should have regard to the type of transaction being undertaken.
-It should also have regard to the circumstances and characteristics of the listed company issuer and, if applicable, the subject of the transaction as well as the listed company's issuer's experience of undertaking transactions of a similar nature.
+In assessing the impact of the transaction on the listed issuer's ability to comply with the listing rules, the disclosure requirements or the transparency rules, the sponsor should have regard to the type of transaction being undertaken.
+It should also have regard to the circumstances and characteristics of the listed issuer and, if applicable, the subject of the transaction as well as the listed issuer's experience of undertaking transactions of a similar nature.
 This will allow the sponsor to determine the due and careful enquiry required to form its reasonable opinion.
-For example, the sponsor may determine that the due and careful enquiry required to come to its reasonable opinion in relation to the purchase by a listed company of its own shares (where a working capital statement is required) or a class 1 disposal of non-core assets is materially different to the due and careful enquiry that would be required when a company is undertaking a different class 1 acquisition.